 The command “stay” more often is used in obedience training and means “don’t move from this position.”
 In other words, once the puppy sits, stands, or lies down and is told to “stay”, the pup is not to change position until released.
 That can be a difficult lesson, especially for a youngster to learn.
 It’s a vital command to learn for dogs that will compete in various sports or trials.

-For pet dogs, I like the “wait” command for everyday polite behavior around the house.
+For pet dogs, the “wait” command for everyday polite behavior around the house is useful.
 The “wait” command can save your puppy’s life.
 For instance, if your gate is left open, telling them to “wait” can keep your puppy from chasing a stray cat into the street.

 While “stay” freezes all doggy action, a “wait” simply stops forward movement.
 A “wait” is perfect for stopping door-dashing dogs.
 As the puppy approaches the door you tell them to “wait” so that they pause.
 That lets you go out first, or allows guests to enter.
 The “wait” still lets them stand, sit, or even back up, as long as they do not cross that invisible boundary.